Current openings for faculty positions, post-doctoral positions, and internships are listed below.

 The institute offers both short- and long-term visiting appointments for qualified scholars who wish to spend time at the institute.
 Interested individuals should contact the faculty member concerned.

-MPI-SWS, founded in 2005, is part of a network of over 80 Max Planck Institutes, Germany’s premier basic research facilities.
+The institutes are part of a network of over 80 MPIs, Germany’s premier basic-research institutes.
 MPIs have an established record of world-class, foundational research in the sciences, technology, and the humanities.
-The institute offers a unique environment that combines the best aspects of a university department and a research laboratory: Faculty enjoy academic freedom, receive institutional funding and attract additional third-party funds to build and lead a team of graduate students and post-docs; they supervise doctoral theses, and have the opportunity to teach graduate and undergraduate courses.
-The institute offers outstanding technical infrastructure and administrative support, as well as internationally competitive compensation.
+The institutes offer a unique environment that combines the best aspects of a university department and a research laboratory: Faculty enjoy full academic freedom, lead a team of doctoral students and post-docs, and have the opportunity to teach university courses; at the same time, they enjoy ongoing institutional funding in addition to third-party funds, a technical infrastructure unrivaled for an academic institution, as well as internationally competitive compensation.

-The institute is located in Kaiserslautern and Saarbruecken, in the tri-border area of Germany, France and Luxembourg.
 We maintain an international and diverse work environment and seek applications from outstanding researchers worldwide.
-The working language is English; knowledge of the German language is not required for a successful career at the institute.
+The working language is English; knowledge of the German language is not required for a successful career at the institutes.

 The Max Planck Institute for Software Systems (MPI-SWS) has multiple openings for Postdoctoral Fellows in the areas of programming languages & verification, distributed & mobile systems, real-time & embedded systems, security & privacy, natural language processing, and social computing.